khulnasoft/khulnasoft/cmd/appliance/README.md

 - `APPLIANCE_VERSION`: while this does have a default that does not need to be overridden in production, development builds that lack the link-time injected version information will need to set this.
-Set it to the latest version of Sourcegraph that you want to be offered.
+Set it to the latest version of Khulnasoft that you want to be offered.

 You might want to override the listen addresses to localhost-only, in order to avoid macos firewall popups.